App Store Listing

 Other Types of Version Information

-Keywords: Keywords don’t appear in the listing but are used to improve search results in the App Store.
+Keywords don’t appear in the listing but are used to improve search results in the App Store.
 You’ll provide a comma-separated list of words.
-Keep in mind that commas between words count toward your 100 character limit.
+Keep in mind that commas between words count toward your 100-character limit.

-App Review Contact Information: Provide contact information including the name, phone number, and email address of the person Apple can reach if they have questions during the review process.
-In our 13 years of developing App Store listings, we’ve never been contacted using these methods.
+Provide contact information including the name, phone number, and email address of the person Apple can reach if they have questions during the review process.
+In our more than 14 years of developing App Store listings, we’ve never been contacted using these methods.
 All of our review feedback has come through a dedicated channel within App Store Connect for review-related communication.